Dicer-Zz/SentimentAnalysis/README.md

-# SentimentAnalysis
+# NLPOnWeibo
-It is a project about Sentiment Analysis.
+It is a project that analyse the MicroBlogs to classify the Sentiment of Author.